orsonteodoro/gcf2/README.md

    * @system:  151 (19.16243654822335 %)
 * No data:  0 (0.0 %)

-Percents relative to @world %.
+The above percents relative to the @world.

 ###### CFI only estimates